albertkjoller/albertkjoller.github.io/_news/ICASSP_2025.md

 related_posts: false
 ---

-Just arrived in Hyderabad for ICASSP 2025 :airplane: I'll present our poster Friday morning!
+Our paper *"How Redundant Is the Transformer Stack in Speech Representation Models?"* was accepted for poster presentation at ICASSP 2025 in Hyderabad! 📃